honeypieio/shrubcoop.org/content/we-reopen-8th-july.md

 date = 2020-06-25T23:00:00Z
-description = "Shrub Coop is excited to confirm we will reopen our Zero Waste Hub on 8th July!" tags = [] title = "We reopen 8th July!!" type = "news"
+description = "Shrub Coop is excited to confirm we will reopen our Zero Waste Hub on 8th July!" tags = [] title = "Zero Waste Hub reopen 8th July!!" type = "news"

 +++